 Engage in the emotional and physical self-care, ongoing training, and spiritual development needed to bring my best self to my community.

 Respect the full range of human difference including race/ethnicity, age, sexual orientation, gender/gender expression, socioeconomic status, physical and mental ability, theology/belief, and primary language among my community and seek to build a community inclusive of all.

 As a youth leader I agree to:

-Refrain from engaging in sexual, seductive, or erotic behavior with other youth participants at events and, outside events, to be conscious of my power as a youth leader when sexually or romantically interested in a peer I met through UU youth events.
+Refrain from engaging in any form of sexual, seductive, or erotic conduct with other youth at events and; outside events, to be conscious of my power as a youth leader when sexually or romantically interested in a peer I met through UU youth events.

-Be attentive to ways current or potential youth leaders’ behavior may be damaging to the trust the community puts in them and seek both youth and adult assistance in addressing such behavior.
+Be attentive to ways current or potential youth leaders’ behavior may be damaging to the trust the community puts in them and seek both youth and adult assistance.

 Where I am older than other youth, recognize the greater influence my age gives me and the greater responsibility I have to maintaining healthy relationships with younger youth.
 This includes keeping appropriate emotional, sexual, and physical boundaries with youth who are still minors after I bridge.

-Seek the assistance of other adults in leadership or regional staff when I have discomfort with any adult, especially one in leadership.
+Seek the assistance of other adults in leadership or UUA staff when I have discomfort with any adult, especially one in leadership.

 If I am a driver, I will not drive other youth to events.